 Are you exploring the best solution for iPhone Mail App not working on Cellular data (email not working on mobile data iPhone)?
 Here are the fixes.
 The Cupertino-based Apple. inc gives an integrated Mail app in its iOS and Mac OS X pack.
 Mail app allows login for multiple accounts under one roof.
 For instance, apart from Apple iCloud mail, you also can add different mail services such as Gmail, Yahoo, Outlook, etc. All mail accounts e-mail you can get into the Mail app and separate mail inbox.

 Generally, there are two ways to runs mail on iOS either using Wi-Fi or via Cellular data.
 Most users preferred Wi-Fi service to Cellular data.
-While numerous users try to read a new arrived Mail or trying to send a new email on iPhone/ iPad, but it can’t work on cellular data, and sometimes Wi-Fi not available.
+While numerous users try to read a new arrived Mail or try to send a new email on iPhone/ iPad, but it can’t work on cellular data, and sometimes Wi-Fi is not available.
 In the short term, the essential iPhone Mail app not working on Cellular data.

 Mail doesn’t send to the recipient or sending failed via cellular data.
 Sometimes issues occurred due to the little faulty settings for the Mail Clients.
 The parameters may be changed by other people or by yourself accidentally.